BetterWayElectronics/ps4-nor-validator/README.md

 		Allows for patching of these corrupt blocks by swapping them with their backup data.
 Run this BEFORE patching UART or anything else.
 		Confirm the areas are corrupt/empty by running validator.

+  		OK Validation only means that the sections arent empty.
+You can still use this patcher to fix mild corruption.

 		1. 1CA000-1CAFFF <-> 1CD000-1CDFFF
 		2. 1C9000-1CA610 <-> 1CC000-1CD610